MANHATTAN CONTRACT ACTIVITY STILL 70% ABOVE PRE-PANDEMIC LEVELS

 • Data as of 6/1/2022

-Access available new development inventory, past sales for 250K condos, and pipeline of future projects.
+Access inventory, past sales for over 1 million new development and resale properties, and pipeline of future projects.